The Best Colorado Hikes to Add to Your Bucket List

 Hiking at Garden of the Gods is one of the top-rated things to do in Colorado.
 These stunning sandstone monoliths inspire the imagination.

 Most trails are suitable for beginners, and there are even paved trails for accessible hiking.
-As one of Colorado’s best hiking destinations, you’ve got to scope out the Garden of the Gods.
+As one of Colorado’s best hiking destinations, you’ve got to scope out the Garden of the Gods and enjoy one of the fun things to do in Colorado Springs.

 Distance: 3.7 miles